 That’s when I learned how to be a diplomat.

 We had TVs all over the office and watched the news all day long.
 One day, there were two world leaders, who clearly did not like one another, sitting together, trying to come to an agreement on something sensitive, like world peace.
 I thought, hey, if they can do it, maybe I can, too.
-So, whenever my boss started to push me over the edge, I’d pretend I was an ambassador, dealing with a petulant dictator with nukes aimed at my house.
-I didn’t like the situation, or him, but I had to choose my words carefully if I wanted to survive.
-It became a game for me, a game that soon took the sting out of dealing with my boss.
-Ironically, changing my perspective and imagining my boss as a power-hungry dictator made it way easier to deal with his outrageous outbursts and unreasonable deadlines.
+So, whenever my boss started to push me over the edge, I’d pretend I was an ambassador, dealing with a tough situation.

 Working with people you can’t stand is unfortunately a fact of life.
-But, with a few crafty tricks up your sleeve, your boss will never know how often you considered spitting in his coffee; instead he’ll just know you as a respectful, diplomatic professional—one who just happens to know kung fu.
+But, with a few crafty tricks up your sleeve, your boss will never know how often you considered spitting in his coffee; instead he’ll just know you as a respectful, diplomatic professional—one who just happens to know a lot about boxing.